Why Do I See God as Angry When I'm Struggling? Three Ways to Reframe Your Faith and Mental Health

 From clinical neuroscience, this means we have a heightened negativity bias, or negativity affect, a normal self-protection mechanism.
 In this state, the brain is not triggered to respond with more relational affection, connection-belonging — it’s focused on surveying, critical analysis to defend and survive.
 It’s partly why we’re a bit more irritable, too.

-In these higher distress-stress modes, it’s common, and why we tend to perceive our boss, co-worker, classmate, friend, spouse, etc., as being more upset or angry with us than “all is good.”
+In these higher distress-stress modes, it’s common, and why we tend to perceive our boss, co-worker, classmate, friend, spouse, etc., as being more upset or angry with us rather than “all is good.”
 This also plays out in how we filter our environment and opportunities through a negative bias.

 From a spiritual lens, it’s a filtering against a negative spiritual bias-affect.
 The common conclusion often leads to seeing God as critical and angry rather than a God who wants to help.
 I refer to this as the Negative 3D illusion of God in distress: